We provide 5 hour beekeeping workshops aimed at teaching people how to keep bees at home

 - People who love honey and know it tastes better when it is produced at home or locally and isn’t heat treated to make it more commercially profitable

-- Parents and children who are bonding during school holidays or weekend adventures
+- Parents and children who are bonding while engaging in a shared passion or learning a new hobby

 - People who understand how important bees are to our food production and want to help increase our bee populations